 Knowledge graph use cases are becoming more widely used in industries such as healthcare and finance, but there are also some unique examples that demonstrate their versatility and power.
 Leveraging the power of knowledge graphs, organizations can gain a more comprehensive understanding of their data, uncover insights and connections that might otherwise be hidden, and make more informed decisions.

 - One of the key areas where knowledge graph use cases are making an impact is supply chain management.
-By modeling supply chain data as a graph, it becomes possible to identify bottlenecks, predicts disruptions, and optimize inventory management in real time.
+By modeling supply chain data as a graph, it becomes possible to identify bottlenecks, predict disruptions, and optimize inventory management in real-time.
 SCIKIQ is a great example of how knowledge graphs are improving supply chain metrics.

 - Another area where knowledge graphs are making an impact is in marketing analytics.
 By analyzing data from multiple sources, including social media, search, and online reviews, marketers can build a comprehensive view of their customer’s preferences and behavior patterns.
 This can help them create more targeted and personalized marketing campaigns.